J Interpolation in R

 # The tessellated surface does not store attribute information

 # from the point data layer.
-We'll use the over() function (from the sp
+We'll join the point attributes to the polygons

 # Finally, we'll clip the tessellated surface to the Texas boundaries